Abhiraj-1604/Cronjob_calculator/README.md

 Interpretation: Each part of the cron expression (minute, hour, day of the month, month, and day of the week) is interpreted and translated into a human-readable format using the interpret_field function.

 Human-readable output: The program prints out the schedule in a way that's easy to understand.

+# To Install python-crontab Library:
+Run the following command to install the library, which helps with parsing and validating cron expressions:
+'''
+pip install python-crontab
+                          '''